 Online business to release Press.

 Your Press Room site should be an essential component of your PR, sales, and marketing plans.
 Unlike your staff, your online press room is open and working for you 24/7.
-Editors and writers often work late at night, on the weekends and holidays when your PR and marketing teams are unavailable.
+Editors and writers often work late at night, on the weekends and holidays, when your PR and marketing teams are unavailable.
 Your website and its press room have to be able to provide all the info needed.

-So what are the Top Six Steps to Have an Effective Online Press Room
+So, what are the Top Six Steps to Have an Effective Online Press Room

-First off, make your Press Room easy to find – you can put a link on it from the front page – labeling it as News, Press, or even Press Room.
+First, make your Press Room easy to find – you can put a link on it from the front page – labeling it as News, Press, or even Press Room.
 I have seen too many companies that bury their pressrooms three or four clicks away.
 As an editor, the only reason I persisted in finding the press page was that I knew the info was there somewhere.

 Don’t post your press releases as PDFs.
 Editors and writers like to easily cut and paste information from your press releases, datasheets, and other online documents.
 Please post them as straight text on the web page.
-Do not convert your content into JPG’s and images – make it easy for writers to access and “borrow” your content to promote your products and services.
+Do not convert your content into JPGs and images – make it easy for writers to access and “borrow” your content to promote your products and services.
 Not only does it make it easier for writers, but it also makes your site a lot more search engine friendly, which means better “organic” or natural search results.

 Finally, you may have heard of the “Long Tail.”
 This applies to press releases as well.
 Unless there is a compelling reason to remove them, keep all your old press releases on your site and available via a press release archive.
 Also, as another reason to keep those old releases online, the more press releases – the more content – the better SEO you will get for your site.
-And, if you have changed PR companies or PR contacts over the years, make sure that the PR contact information on the old press releases is current.
+And, if you have changed PR companies or PR contacts over the years, ensure that the PR contact information on the old press releases is current.

 PR Contacts

 You HAVE to have PR contact info.
 Make sure you list a PR contact or two for editors who have questions.
 It should be easily found on your Press Room page.
-If you operate in various regions, i.e., the US, EMEA, Europe, list the press contacts for each area.
+If you operate in various regions, i.e., the US, EMEA, and Europe, list the press contacts for each area.
 If possible, list local phone numbers for each part.
 Suppose your organization has many divisions and product areas.
-In that case, you may want to have a separate PR contact page to make it easy for a writer or editor to find the appropriate contact.
+In that case, you may want a separate PR contact page to make it easy for a writer or editor to find the appropriate contact.

 READ ALSO :